gocha/ida-snes-ldr/README.md

 This is a IDA loader plugin for Super Nintendo Entertainment System / Super Famicom (SNES / SFC) ROM (*.smc; *.sfc)

+With [65816 processor plugin](https://github.com/gocha/ida-65816-module), you can load a SNES cartridge file into IDA.

 **NOTICE**:
 The SNES loader was initially forked from [IDA SDK 6.8](https://www.hex-rays.com/products/ida/support/download.shtml), published by [Hex-Rays](https://www.hex-rays.com/).